hostmedia/whmcs-annual-compare-income/README.md

-# Whmcs Annual Compare Income
+# WHMCS Annual Compare Income
-TBC
+This report shows the total income received each year, allowing for year-over-year comparison and business planning.

 ## Features
 TBC